gaganchawara/loans/README.md

 ```
 This command will run unit tests and show the output in terminal

+## Code Traversal

+You can explore the different APIs within the `proto/` directories of this project.
+In particular:

+- `proto/loans/v1/loans_api.proto` contains the APIs related to the business logic.
+- `proto/common/health/v1/health_check_api.proto` contains the APIs for health checks.

+Here's an overview of the major code structure within this project:

+### Internal Logic

+- `internal`: This directory houses logic directly related to the core business use case.
+  - `internal/loans/`: Within this domain, you'll find all the logic related to loans.
+    - `server/`: The entry point for handling API calls, where gRPC server handlers are defined.
+    - `service/`: The core service logic, containing all business rules and operations.
+    - `repository/`: Contains logic for interacting with the database.
+    - `factory/`: Includes business logic used for generating new entities.
+    - `validation/`: Contains various validation logic.
+    - `entity/`: Holds entity definitions, which closely resemble the database tables.
+    - `aggregate/`: Houses the loan aggregate, combining Loan and Repayment entities to reflect logical associations.
+  - `internal/config`: Contains configuration structures for environment-specific settings.
+  - `internal/boot`: This package provides a universal bootstrapping function responsible for common initialization routines across different parts of the application.
+  - `internal/errorcode`: Includes error codes and their respective mappings to gRPC status codes.
+  - `internal/iam`: Represents the Identity and Access Manager layer, responsible for authentication and authorization.

+### Shared Logic (pkg)

+- `pkg`: This directory holds logic that is not specific to the service but can be reused across multiple services, such as gRPC setup, interceptors, and more.

+### Configuration

+- `config`: Contains configuration data related to the environment settings.

+### Application Entry Point

+- `cmd/api/main`: This is the main entry point of the service, responsible for initializing all application components and services.

+This structured breakdown of the project should help you navigate and understand the codebase efficiently.

 ## Prerequisites
 A basic understanding of the following technologies can be beneficial for understanding and working with this code: